vojtasrb/gitview/README.md

 # gitview
-iOS app for listing repos of a user
+iOS app for listing repos of a user including branches & commits